matejnavara/travel-tech-think-blog/content/posts/2021-04-10_100DaysOfCode-pt3/index.md

 Next will be `/admin` endpoints in preperation for the Admin app that I want to start shortly, this will make interacting with the data and adding/updating information so much easier.

-This we will need CRUD endpooints for most of the models which won't be used by the app but will be needed for admin interaction.
+For this we will need CRUD endpoints for most of the models which won't be used by the app but will be needed for the admin app.

 Below are basic CRUD routes for Authors.